 - Not using Blobstore keys from untrusted sources.

-Setting namespaces in the Datastore Viewer
+Setting namespaces for Datastore Queries

 Using namespaces with the Bulk Loader